RedmondLabUCD/vertebra-identification/README.md

 - Handle vertebrae never labelled in dataset
 - Apply weighting based on annotation availability

+## Model Assessment

+Model performance is evaluated using the following metrics:

+### Localisation Performance

+Root Mean Squared Error (RMSE) between predicted and ground truth centroid locations.
+Computed only on vertebrae with available annotations.

+### Identification Performance

+Vertebral ID accuracy based on correctly classified vertebra labels (percentage).

+### Detection Analysis.
+Predictions are categorised into:

+Correctly Classified (CC): Correct centroid and correct label Misclassified (MC): Correct detection but incorrect label Missing Detections (MD): Ground truth vertebra not detected Additional Correct (ACC): Correct prediction on an unlabelled vertebra Additional Misclassified (AMC): Incorrect prediction on an unlabelled vertebra

+### Evaluation Considerations

+Metrics are computed only on annotated vertebrae for fair comparison.
+Additional detections are analysed separately due to partial annotation settings.
+This evaluation framework ensures robust assessment under incomplete labels.

 ## 1. Clone Repository

     git clone [https://github.com/RedmondLabUCD/vertebra-identification.git](https://github.com/RedmondLabUCD/vertebra-identification.git)

 ## 2. Data Preparation

 The dataset used in this work is unfortunately not available publicly.
-However, all code for data preparation is provided to create the heatmaps and extract the images from original DICOM files.
+However, all code for data preparation is provided to create the heatmaps and extract the images from original DICOM files (utils/manage_data.py/create_dataset())

-Split data into folds:

-    split_data()

-Create all data files needed (regions of interest, heatmaps, etc.):

-    create_dataset()

-## 3. Train model and test on reserved test dataset.
+## 3. Train and test models.

-To train and test the final coarse and fine models, use:
+To train and test the models, use:

     %run final_training.py <model_name>
-    %run final_test.py <model_name>
+    %run test.py <model_name>

-Process results of coarse model and calculate accuracy:

-    final_lm_preds_postprocess(model_name=<model_name>)
-    calculate_percentage_box(model_name==<model_name>,size=<ROI width in pixels>)